MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/core/NotificationReceiver.md

 * `bundle` The notification information.

 #### Returns
-true if the connected devices platform processed the notification, false otherwise.
+**true** if the Connected Devices platform processed the notification, **false** if the notification was not associated with the Platform.